m4xshen/m4xshen.dev/src/content/blog/how-to-promote-side-project/index.md

 ## Maintenance

-Building an open-source project is not a one-time thing.
+Building an side project is not a one-time thing.
 You need to maintain it to keep it alive.
 User feedback, bug reports, and feature requests will keep coming in, and you need to handle them properly.

 Using issue labels can help you organize the issues.
 For example, you can use `bug`, `enhancement`, `good first issue`, etc., to categorize the issues.
 This makes it easier for you to prioritize and work on them.